 Thanks once again to the Metropolitan Playhouse for their continuous innovation.
 Each week there are surprises and novel presentation methods.
 By creating and performing, virtual playhouse actors are continuing to present their art, and the public continues to get its fix of the theater weekly.
 As Moira says to Rex, “You are the perfect man you have forgotten everything” this is one virtual reading you will not forget – man, woman, or any being.

 Constancy – by Neith Boyce, directed by Laura Livingston.

 With – Elisabeth Ahrens (Moira), Paul Bomba (Rex).
 With special guest for a post-show talk J. Ellen Gainor, Ph.D

 Professor of Performing and Media Arts at Cornell University.

 Metropolitan Playhouse 220 E 4th Street New York, New York 10009 http://metropolitanplayhouse.org/virtualplayhouse Saturday, June 1, 2020, virtual lobby open starting at 7:55.
 Reading at 8:00 pm.
-The next live show Ever Young by Alice Gerstenberg is Saturday, June 6, 2020, at 8 pm.
+The next live show of Ever Young by Alice Gerstenberg is Saturday, June 6, 2020, at 8 pm.
 This is the third work of Gerstenberg to be showcased and performed.
-Available on Zoom link posted on the website for weekly live viewing, YouTube and broadcast on pacifica 99.5 www.wbai.org.
-No charge to join and watch live Zoom production or to watch on archives.
+Available on Zoom link posted on the website for weekly live viewing, YouTube, and broadcast on Pacifica 99.5 www.wbai.org.
+There is no charge to join and watch a live Zoom production or on archives.
 Please consider a donation instead of a ticket to the Artist Relief Fund.
 Information about the theater’s ARTISTS RELIEF FUND found at www.metropolitanplayhouse.org/covidaid.
-Running time 30 minutes with talkback and Q&A to follow.
+Running time 30 minutes with talk back and Q&A to follow.